duglin/helloworld/README.md

 ## Creating a Kubernetes cluster

+Note: in order to run this demo you'll need a cluster with at least 3 worker nodes in it.
+As of now this means that you can not use a free-tier cluster.

 Clearly, we first need a Kubernetes cluster.
 And, I've automated this via the `mkcluster` script in the repo.
 The script assumes you're using the Dallas data center, so if not you'll need to modify it.